tongyx361/Awesome-LLM-Research/README.md

 For the most updated list, please refer to the [Notion page](https://tongyx361.notion.site/Awesome-LLM-Research-f1b35e05436f4e69b4293ae81b425430).

-:bell: If you have any suggestions, please don't hesitate to let us know.
+📢 If you have any suggestions, please don't hesitate to let us know.
 You can

 - directly [E-mail Yuxuan Tong](tongyuxuan361@gmail.com),
 - comment on the [Notion page](https://tongyx361.notion.site/Awesome-LLM-Research-f1b35e05436f4e69b4293ae81b425430),
-- or post an issue on this repo.
+- or post an issue on the [GitHub repository](https://github.com/tongyx361/Awesome-LLM-Research).

 | Link                                                                                                                           | Abstract                                                                                         | Description                                                                                                                                                       |
 | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |